NETWAYS/foreman-training/provisioning/05_discovery.md

 ****

-The discovery image is provided by the project also with corresponding tools and documentation on extending and remastering it.
+The discovery image is provided by the project including corresponding tools and documentation on extending and remastering it.

 It also allows to add custom facts in its interface, as boot parameter or as an extension which enables a workflow like booting the image and adding desired system type as fact.

-Furthermore it could be used in enviroments without PXE and DHCP by providing all settings including an ip address and boot directly into a new kernel with kexec.
+Furthermore it could be used in environments without PXE and DHCP by providing all settings including an IP address and boot directly into a new kernel with kexec.
 This is only available for Red Hat derivates and Debian/Ubuntu (including one template for Autoinstall) at the moment.

 ~~~ENDSECTION~~~